Clastify logo

 Other factors in process efficiency

-Atom economy and percentage yield matter, but they don’t give the whole judgement.
+Atom economy and percentage yield matter, but neither gives the whole judgement.
 A proper assessment should also consider:

 • toxicity of reactants, products, solvents and by-products;